 Receiving Checks

-I am not currently raising for Hotseat; the business’s progress is not capital-bound.
+I’m currently not raising any money, as my bottleneck is not capital but availability of the right cofounder(s).
 However, if I were to raise, here’s the pecking order of people I’d be excited to raise money from at my stage:

 - Founders actively working on their product.